Fiserv/firstvision-apac/docs/APIs/User-Management/Update-User.md

 # Update User

-This service is used to update security sign-on records like business unit include/exclude flags, User application access record, user service privileged record etc.
+This service is used to update security sign-on records like user service privileged record etc.

 ## Endpoint